-Ten 2-hour classroom sessions are held one evening per week from early March to mid-May.
+Seven 2.5-hour classroom sessions are held one evening per week from mid-March to early-May.
 Topics include the importance of composting, the science and the mechanics, as well as outreach and education skills.
 Presentations by specialists and trained MCs provide varied instruction on theoretical and applied aspects of composting.
 MC trainees receive access to online informational materials.
 In addition to the classes, one, 4-hour field trip is scheduled for Saturday, April 30.

 A deposit of $60 is collected at the beginning of training to cover the cost of materials.
-Scholarships are available for candidates of merit.
+Financial assistance is available for candidates in need.
 The training deposit is fully refunded upon completion of volunteer hours after training (see section below) thereby making the Master Composter Program FREE.

-After completion of training, new MCs are asked to complete at least 20 volunteer hours by the end of the year.
-Activities include those listed in the Responsibilities section (above).
-While the practical internship involves learning through volunteer work and class projects, after training MCs assume responsibility for independent projects and other program activities.
-New volunteers may team up with other MCs or program staff to coordinate education activities.
+After completion of training, new MCs are asked to complete at least 20 volunteer hours by the end of the calendar year (Dec 31).
+Activities include those listed in the "Responsibilities" section above.
+While the practical internship involves learning through volunteer work and class projects, volunteering after training involves taking responsibility for independent projects and other educational activities.
+Independent projects may be done alone or collaboratively with other MCs or program staff.
 New projects or initiatives are welcome, but must first be approved by the Program Manager to ensure that they fit within the larger program mission.

 After training, program staff support MCs in their education and outreach activities for the remainder of their service.
 Program staff send out information at least monthly about upcoming volunteer opportunities and how to sign-up for them.
 Communication between MCs and program staff is expected to occur in both directions.